 Another free self-guided tour takes visitors throughout the island to discover colorful Kemp's ridley sea turtle sculptures.
 More than 50 of the sculptures are part of this effort meant to raise awareness for conservation and preserving this endangered species of sea turtles.

 After Hurricane Ike, Galveston lost thousands of oak trees because of the saltwater surge.
 Soon after, island residents began commissioning artists to create sculptures from the damaged trees.
-Each of the more than 30 sculptures was designed to accent its surroundings and to express the homeowners’ personality and history—in fact, many of the homeowners have become quite fond of greeting visitors and are always happy to tell the story behind their tree sculptures.
-This is a free, self-guided tour.
+Each of the more than 30 sculptures was designed to accent its surroundings and to express the homeowners’ personality and history.

 Presented by the Galveston Arts Center, ArtWalk is Presented every six to eight weeks in partnership with downtown galleries, artist studios, nonprofits, and local businesses, ArtWalk also takes place inside existing art spaces.
 This popular event is free and open to everyone.
 After 35 years of organizing ArtWalk, Galveston Arts Center reintroduced this community program on April 24th, 2021 after a precautionary one-year hiatus.